amtep/ck3spell/README.md

 * Spanish: `hunspell-es`
 * French: `hunspell-fr`
 * Russian: `hunspell-ru`
+* Portuguese: `hunspell-pt-br`
+* Polish: `hunspell-pl`

-`sudo apt install hunspell-en-us hunspell-de-de hunspell-es hunspell-fr hunspell-ru`
+`sudo apt install hunspell-en-us hunspell-de-de hunspell-es hunspell-fr hunspell-ru hunspell-pt-br hunspell-pl`

 ### Windows
 All the necessary dictionaries are bundled in the `.zip` release archive.
 As long as you keep them together with the `ck3spell.exe` file, `ck3spell` will find them and use them.